bhardwajRahul/golang-interview-prep-in-english/README.md

 ### 🔒 Mutexes: Mutual Exclusion & sync.Mutex

-To prevent data races, Go offers `sync.Mutex` (Mutual Exclusion).
-It ensures that only one Goroutine can enter a critical section at any given time.
+`sync.Mutex` prevents race conditions—situations where multiple goroutines try to access a critical section of the code at the same time—by ensuring that only one Goroutine can enter a critical section at any given time.

 #### 1. Internal Structure of `sync.Mutex`
 Under the hood (in `sync/mutex.go`), a Mutex is an extremely lightweight struct occupying just **8 bytes**: